 Global Secretariat staff

-Joni is a gender expert and cultural anthropologist with an Advanced Masters degree in International Development, having worked on international development cooperation for over 9 years, in networks of women’s rights, LGBTQI and gender justice.
-She previously worked as senior Policy Officer at WO=MEN Dutch Gender Platform (based in The Hague) from which she brings critical experience as an advocate at the national level and United Nations.
-She has been engaged in various academic and consultancy research projects and publications, including on network building and feminist organizing; and engaging men in ending Gender Based Violence and Sexual and Reproductive Health and Rights.
+Joni is a women’s rights and gender expert with a Masters degree in Cultural Anthropology & Non-Western Sociology, and an Advanced Masters degree in International Development.
+She has been working in international development and human-rights based advocacy for over 10 years, in networks of women’s rights, LGBTQI and gender justice.
+Before joining MenEngage Alliance she worked with WO=MEN Dutch Gender Platform, from which she brings critical experience in lobby and advocacy at the national level and the United Nations.
+She has been engaged in academic and applied research, including on network building and feminist organizing; and engaging men in ending Gender Based Violence and Sexual and Reproductive Health and Rights.

 Joni has extensive multicultural experiences working or traveling in South Asia (India where she lived for 1 year, Nepal, Bangladesh, Thailand, Laos), the Middle East and Northern Africa (Morocco, Turkey, Iran), Sub-Sahara Africa (South Africa, Botswana, Senegal), Latin America (Nicaragua, Mexico) and the Caribbean (Guadeloupe, Dominica), Europe and the United States.
 She speaks Dutch, English, and Spanish.